-The main mission of ATN is to provide extensive workforce training, technical assistance, and engineering services to Alabama companies.
-These businesses will create an impact on the state economy through the retention and creation of new jobs, which in turn will increase demand for goods and services across the state economy.
-ATN helped businesses retain or grow by nearly 2,000 jobs in FY 2020-21.
+The main mission of ATN is to provide extensive workforce training, technical assistance, and engineering services to Alabama businesses.
+These businesses will create an impact on the state economy through the retention and creation of new jobs and increased business investments, which in turn will increase demand for goods and services across the state economy.
+ATN helped businesses retain or grow by more than 3,000 jobs in FY 2023-24.

-The jobs retained or created by businesses, along with the additional spending of the businesses supported by ATN, created \$206.5 million in added income, which is equivalent to supporting 2,250 jobs.
+The jobs retained or created by businesses, along with the additional spending of the businesses supported by ATN, created \$383.8 million in added income, which is equivalent to supporting 3,624 jobs.